litestar-org/litestar/docs/usage/websockets.rst

 Similar to receiving data, type annotations configure how the data is being handled.
 Values are are not :class:`str` or :class:`bytes` are assumed to be JSON encodable and will be serialized accordingly before being sent.
-This serialization is available for all data types currently supported by Starlite ( :doc:`dataclasses <python:library/dataclasses>`\ es, :class:`TypedDict <typing.TypedDict>`, :class:`NamedTuple <typing.NamedTuple>`,  :class:`msgspec.Struct`, etc.).
+This serialization is available for all data types currently supported by Litestar ( :doc:`dataclasses <python:library/dataclasses>`\ es, :class:`TypedDict <typing.TypedDict>`, :class:`NamedTuple <typing.NamedTuple>`,  :class:`msgspec.Struct`, etc.).